mingyaulee/Blazor.BrowserExtension/README.md

 | BrowserExtensionOutputPath        | browserextension                                     | The folder of the build/publish output.                                          |
 | BrowserExtensionRoutingEntryFile  | index.html                                           | The HTML entry file for the Blazor application.                                  |
 | BrowserExtensionEnableCompression | $(BlazorEnableCompression)<br />Blazor default: True | If set to True, the .br compressed files will be loaded instead of .dll.         |

-## Manifest V3 Support

-At the moment, Chromium based browsers (Chrome & Edge) has support for the manifest V3 specification while Firefox's implementation is [in progress](https://blog.mozilla.org/addons/2021/05/27/manifest-v3-update/).
-However, there is an [issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1173354) in Chromium where extensions using manifest V3 is not able to run web assembly.

-Therefore, manifest V3 is currently not supported for Blazor browser extension projects.

 ## Additional Information
 Find out how to build a cross browser extension with the links below: